Main Street Saturday Market Vendor Agreement Application

 Vendors are encouraged to maintain competitive pricing.
 Intentional price undercutting is discouraged and using the market to sell-off excess product at extremely low prices is not allowed.
 Vendors must clearly mark the price of all products.
 Complaints are to be reported to the Market manager or Market Representative.

-Inappropriate conduct or language towards other vendors, customers, or management of the Main Street Farmers Market will be grounds for immediate dismissal from the market.
+Inappropriate conduct or language towards other vendors, customers, or management of the Main Street Saturday Market will be grounds for immediate dismissal from the market.
 Shouting, hawking, and other loud and objectionable tactics or solicitations are not allowed.
 Profanity and loud radios are not allowed.
 Vendors who are found to be in non-compliance of any of the above guidelines will:

 First – receive a warning from the Market manager